 Conclusion:

-If we want to perform any operation using the deque's popback function in a C++ program, it can lead to undefined behavior.
-Overall, the popback is an easy method to safely and quickly remove or eliminate an element from the back of a C++ deque.
+If an attempt is made to execute an operation using the popback function of a deque in C++, it may result in undefined behavior.
+In general, popback is a straightforward approach to securely and efficiently eliminate an element from the rear of a C++ deque.

 C++ deuque pop_back function FAQ's

-The deque pop_back function in C++ programming is commonly utilized to reduce a deque container's size by one by removing the final element.
+The pop_back method in C++ programming is frequently used to decrease the size of a deque collection by eliminating the last element.

-2) Is the deleted element returned by the pop_back function in C++?
+No, the element removed by the pop_back function in C++ is not returned.

-No. The deleted value is not returned by the deque pop_back function.
-It is only utilized to remove the element.
+No. The removed item is not retrieved by the deque's pop_back method.
+It is solely employed to eliminate the element.

-4) How complex is the pop_back function in terms of time complexity in C++?
+4) What is the time complexity of the pop_back function in C++?

-5) Does the pop_back function work with other C++ containers?
+5) Is the pop_back method compatible with different C++ containers?